compendia/docs/docs/guide/economy.md

  Your stake will go through various *phases*:

  * **Grace:** After creating the stake, you can still cancel it within 1 hour.
-Canceling your stake returns all your to-be staked Dia.
+Canceling your stake returns all your to-be staked BIND.

  * **Powering:** After one hour, your stake is *powering up*.
 While powering up, each coin still represents one vote.
 The power-up duration is 47 hours.